sendanor/php-rest/README.md

-It's a tool you can use to easily build JSON based REST interfaces for your client side or backend projects, focus on your business logic and not to worry about the internal implementation details.
+It's a tool you can use to easily build JSON based REST interfaces for your client side or backend projects, focus on your business logic and not to worry too much about the internal implementation details.

 We use it to build backend APIs for our Node.js backends -- especially for our legacy projects.